mami-project/draft-kuehlewind-plus-problem-statement/draft-kuehlewind-plus-problem-statement.md

-However, the case where there is an existing trust relationship between an endpoint and one or multiple middleboxes on the path is rather rare.
+However, the case where there is an existing trust relationship between an endpoint and one or multiple middleboxes on the path is rather rare today.
 This implies that while endpoints can verify the integrity of information exposed by remote endpoints, they cannot verify the integrity of information exposed by middleboxes and middleboxes cannot verify the integrity of any information at all.
 In limited situations where a trust relationship can be